jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound.
-The last group of antagonists would have roasted him back for talking like this.
+_The last group of antagonists would have roasted him back for talking like this.
 See, we are making progress.
 Credit: Golden Globes._

 Being lead by antagonists should both worry and make you happy, Stargazer.